ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 - People Pleasing
 - Betrayal

+## **Playfulness**

+# Playfulness

+<sub>What is playfulness?</sub>

+Being playful means not being serious.

+Being playful means interacting with the world softly and experimenting like it’s a play game.

+Being playful is the antidote to the seriousness caused by all the other core values.

+<sub>Why playfulness is needed?
+Isn’t peace enough?</sub>

+Playfulness is not only good because it’s fun but it’s necessary.
+Life is short therefore it’s imp to have your cake and eat it too.

+Playfulness increase output.
+Provides a level of comfort when dealing with chaos.
+A smile.
+A fun adventure no matter how hard things are.

+Being playful gives meaning to other values:

+1. It makes Team become friends and therefore depends on bonds.
+2. It makes the search for truth a game and telling truth in a nice way a game too.
+Plus most truths are hilarious.
+3. It makes Inputs and Systems fun experiments.
+Leading to higher output

+It’s just more fun to live playfully and interact with the world and make sense of it.

+**For**:

+Humor
+Games

 ***

 I am trying make these values my second nature by forming habits.
 The ideal goal is identity level change [^4] but it will take time which is why I haven't published my post on it.